harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/quality-and-support-metrics.md

 ## Issues Report

-The Issues Report gives insight into various tickets/work items (epics, stories, bugs, tasks, and so on) in your issue management system.
+Use the Issues Report to examine metrics related to various tickets/work items (epics, stories, bugs, tasks, and so on) in your issue management system.
 The report aggregates data based on selected attributes, such as priority, status, labels, components, or any other field.
-This report helps you create comparisons based on various fields and derive insights to make decisions.
+This report helps you create comparisons based on various fields and draw conclusions to make decisions.

 ### Configure the Issues Report widget